Ilyushin Il-276: Design and development

 The aircraft is expected to be powered by Russian-made Aviadvigatel PD-14M turbofan engines attached to top-mounted wings, and will have a T-shaped tail.
 The cabin size would be similar to the Ilyushin Il-76, but will be half the length, supporting a maximum payload of 20 t of military or civilian cargo.
 The aircraft's maximum range is expected to be 2500 km, and its top speed will be around 870 km/h.

 On 13 January 2016, Russian state media reported that Ilyushin had "frozen" the Russian-Indian project, and that Russia would assume full responsibility for detailed design and production of the aircraft.

 In October 2017, Russian newspaper Izvestia reported that in June 2017 the aircraft received new official name Il-276.
 Earlier in the Russian media the project MTA-SVTS was called Il-214.
 It was also reported that at the present the military department is in talks with Russian aircraft builders about timing of the program and creating the Il-276.
 It's already certain that Russia will need no less than 55 units of this aircraft.

 In June 2020, The Russian Ministry of Defense officially announced the selection of the Ilyushin Il-276 as the new medium-sized military transport aircraft.

 In February 2023, on the sideline of the Aero India 2023 air show and exhibition, a Russian delegation from Rostec held talks with Indian officials on the possibility of the joint development of the Il-276.
 Rostec proposed to renew the offer to co-develop the aircraft, and to allow the sale and the assembly of the Il-276 within India.
 However, India would prefer the aircraft to come with European engine instead of Russian engine, which is unlikely to be possible for Russia to propose.

-Russia was no longer able to continue with the project without India, so they cancelled it later that year.
+India announced they would continue work with Russia on the project in 2026.